rubyforgood/casa/doc/CONTRIBUTING.md

 1. Fork the [repo] and clone your forked repo locally on your machine.

-1. Follow [setup guidelines][setup] to get the project setup locally.
+1. Follow [setup guidelines](https://github.com/rubyforgood/casa#installation) to get the project setup locally.

 1. Run the tests.
 We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle exec rake`